Keys to Respiratory Immunity from Maharishi Ayurveda

 Q: Fascinating.
 Modern medicine is also now paying attention to the intimate connection between mind and body, and the fact that stress is at the root of so many disorders, some quite serious.
 What would you say are the major causes of respiratory problems from the ayurvedic perspective?

 - The second factor is dietary.
 Eating nourishing food is important.
-By nourishing food is meant warm, freshly cooked meals that include all six tastes, are suitable for the person's constitution and imbalances, are light, wholesome, and easy to digest.
+By nourishing food is meant warm, freshly-cooked meals that include all six tastes; are suitable for the person's constitution and imbalances; and are light, wholesome, and easy to digest.
 Eating too much dry food or eating a steady diet of leftovers, fast foods, processed foods, or heavy foods that produce ama instead of ojas can lower immunity.
-Eating ama -producing foods disturbs the immune system in two ways: it creates weak digestion and improper elimination, thus leading to more production of ama than ojas.
-Other dietary factors that cause ama to accumulate are not eating the nourishing food at a regular time every day, not eating the main meal at around noon, when the digestive fire is at its peak, or overeating or fasting too much.
+Eating ama-producing foods disturbs the immune system in two ways: it creates weak digestion and improper elimination, thus leading to production of more ama than ojas.
+Other dietary factors that cause ama to accumulate are not eating the nourishing food at a regular time every day; not eating the main meal at around noon, when the digestive fire is at its peak; or overeating or fasting too much.

 - Additional factors that can lower immunity in the lungs are hemorrhage, excessive jealousy, excessive mental and emotional stress, too much exercise, and weight lifting beyond your capacity.
 For example, carrying a load that is much too heavy for your ability, especially next to the chest; jumping from a high place; or trying to throw your weight into a moving vehicle to stop it all would be instances that could strain your chest and lungs.
 These, I would say, are the main causal factors.